StevenLwcz/mp_temp_server/web_server/README.md

-This is a simple Web Server for the Pico W when serves and embeded HTML page giving the current sensor readings.
+This is a simple Web Server for the Pico W which serves an embeded HTML page giving the current sensor readings and updates the OLED display.
 The Web Server uses the Asyncio feature of Python and updates every 60 seconds.